Uranium mining: Fast breeder

 A fast breeder, in addition to consuming uranium-235, converts fertile uranium-238 into plutonium-239, a fissile fuel.
 Fast breeder reactors are more expensive to build and operate, including the reprocessing, and could only be justified economically if uranium prices were to rise to pre-1980 values in real terms.
 In addition to considerably extending the exploitable fuel supply, these reactors have an advantage in that they produce less long-lived transuranic wastes, and can consume nuclear waste from current light water reactors, generating energy in the process.

 Uranium turned out to be far more plentiful than anticipated, and the price of uranium declined rapidly (with an upward blip in the 1970s).
 This is why the United States halted their use in 1977, and the UK abandoned the idea in 1994.

 Significant technical and materials problems were encountered with FBRs, and geological exploration showed that scarcity of uranium was not going to be a concern for some time.
 By the 1980s, due to both factors, it was clear that FBRs would not be commercially competitive with existing light water reactors.
 The economics of FBRs still depend on the value of the plutonium fuel which is bred, relative to the cost of fresh uranium.

 At higher uranium prices breeder reactors may be economically justified.
 Many nations have ongoing breeder research programs.
-China, India, and Japan plan large scale utilization of breeder reactors during the coming decades.
+China, India, and Japan plan large scale use of breeder reactors during the coming decades.
 300 reactor-years experience has been gained in operating them.

 Thermal breeder

 Fissile uranium can be produced from thorium in thermal breeder reactors.
 Thorium is three times more plentiful than uranium.
 Thorium-232 is in itself not fissile, but it can be made into fissile uranium-233 in a breeder reactor.
 In turn, the uranium-233 can be fissioned, with the advantage that smaller amounts of transuranics are produced by neutron capture, compared to uranium-235 and especially compared to plutonium-239.

 Despite the thorium fuel cycle having a number of attractive features, development on a large scale can run into difficulties, mainly due to the complexity of fuel separation and reprocessing.

 Advocates for liquid core and molten salt reactors such as LFTR claim that these technologies negate the above-mentioned thorium's disadvantages present in solid-fueled reactors.

-The first successful commercial reactor at the Indian Point Energy Center in Buchanan, New York (Indian Point Unit 1) ran on thorium.
+The first successful commercial reactor at the Indian Point Energy Center in Buchanan, New York, (Indian Point Unit 1) ran on thorium.
 The first core did not live up to expectations.

 Production

-The world's top uranium producers are Kazakhstan (39% of world production), Canada (22%) and Australia (10%).
+Uranium production is highly concentrated.
+The world's top uranium producers in 2017 were Kazakhstan (39% of world production), Canada (22%) and Australia (10%).
 Other major producers include Namibia (6.7%), Niger (6%), and Russia (5%).

 Uranium production in 2017 was 59,462 tonnes, 93% of the demand.
 The balance came from inventories held by utilities and other fuel cycle companies, inventories held by governments, used reactor fuel that has been reprocessed, recycled materials from military nuclear programs and uranium in depleted uranium stockpiles.